ChrisD-7/Fraud-Detection-in-Supply-Chains-with-Kolmogorov-Arnold-Networks/README.md

 ### Training Process
 - Utilized the LBFGS optimizer for high-dimensional problems.
-- Trained for 11 epochs, tracking both training and test accuracy.
+- Trained for 5 epochs, tracking both training and test accuracy.
 - Saved visual representations of the training process.

 ## Evaluation Metrics

-- Achieved a train accuracy of 60% and a test accuracy of 98%.
-- Derived a symbolic formula for the decision boundary with train and test accuracies of 59.3% and 97% respectively.
+- Derived a symbolic formula for the decision boundary with train and test accuracies of 90.44% and 99% for formula 1 and train and test accuracy of 89.53% and 98% respectively for formula 2.
+(Selected Formula 1 based on the score for this reason)
 - Visualized model activations and pruned less significant connections for efficiency.

 ## Analysis and Insights

-- **Accuracy**: Substantial improvement in test accuracy.
+- **Accuracy**: Substantial improvement in test accuracy with a smaller dataset seen with the test and train accuracy.(recommended training for higher steps)
-- **Formula Derivation**: Captured underlying patterns of fraudulent transactions.
+- **Formula Derivation**: Captured underlying patterns of fraudulent transactions based on each activation function present on the nodes.
-- **Visualization and Pruning**: Ensured efficient model performance while maintaining accuracy.
+- **Visualization and Pruning**: We then plot each activation function that can be analyzed further and then prune the model to ensure an efficient model performance while maintaining accuracy.

 ## Suggestions

-- **Compute Resources**: Larger datasets require greater compute power, suggesting the need for GPU usage.
+- **Compute Resources**: Larger datasets require greater compute power, suggesting the need to build the model on the GPU for better compute.
 - **Ideal Applications**: Suitable for various fields including pharmaceutical, manufacturing, market research, energy sector, environmental science, and legal compliance.

 ## Requirements